 There are several classes of exempt property (property upon which real estate taxes need not be paid) such as government-owned property.
 In addition, several other personal exemptions exist.
 Application forms and bulletins that describe them are available on the State's website.
 For informational purposes, the exemptions below are depicted in their full amounts and have not been adjusted by the town's certified ratio, as required by law.

 As of April 1, 2017, the homestead exemption allows for a $20,000 reduction in property valuation.
 Current taxpayers who are receiving the homestead exemption will not be required to reapply for this exemption unless specifically requested by the Assessor's Office.
-If you have owned a home in Maine for 12 months prior to April 1st, you may apply for this exemption.
+If you have owned a home in Maine for 12 months prior to April 1st, and this is your primary residence, you may apply for this exemption.
 Paper copies of this application are available at the Tax Assessor's office.

 Per Title 36, M.R.S.A.
 Section 653, property owners who are veterans may be eligible for a reduction in the valuation of their property.
 You must own a residence in Kennebunk on April 1st of the tax year in question; be a veteran who is not dishonorably discharged; have served during a recognized war period in the U.S. Armed Forces; be over age 62, or be a widow/widower of a qualifying veteran and are not remarried.
 If a veteran is under 62 years of age but is 100% disabled due to a service-connected disability, he/she might likewise qualify.
 A veteran must submit an application and provide proof of service and discharge, such as a copy of their DD214 form.
 For veterans who served during World War II or later, the exemption is $6,000, beginning April 1, 2008.
 For veterans serving prior to WWII, the exemption is $7,000.
 Paraplegic veterans may receive an exemption of $47,500 for a specially adapted housing unit.
 Paper copies of this application are available in the Assessor's office.